kotarot/helloworld/README.md

-"Hello, xxx world!" in various language.
+Output "Hello, xxx world!" on the console in various languages.